 1970 had Roger making weekly pilgrimages to Atlanta’s Piedmont Park to hear bands, mainly The Allman Brothers Band.
 Not much was remembered in detail until the night of June 16, 1971, when The Brothers played their first sold out show in Atlanta’s Municipal Auditorium.
 The 17 year old stood 6 feet away from Duane Allman, and was completely swept off of his feet.
 After years of guitar lessons, a knee-high stack of guitar books and sheet music, the boy was never the same!
 The slide guitar playing that night in itself was another force to be reckoned with.
 In the days that followed, he was haunted by what he had seen, and heard.
 Roger began wearing out Allman Brothers Band albums trying to capture that sound.
 His next reaction was, “the hell with everything else”!
 All he wanted to do now was play as well as he could.

-The most recent highlight was in New York City while attending the regular Monday night gig of guitar and recording pioneer, Les Paul at the Iridium Jazz Club at 51st and Broadway.
+A major highlight was in New York City while attending the regular Monday night gig of guitar and recording pioneer, Les Paul at the Iridium Jazz Club at 51st and Broadway.
 After the first show, Roger introduced himself to and spoke briefly with Les’ son, Rusty Paul, and was invited to get onstage for a few tunes with the master in September of 2003.
-Since then, no visit to New York City is complete without stopping by on Monday night to hang out and jam with Les Paul.
+Since then, no visit to New York City was ever complete without stopping by on Monday night to hang out and jam with Les Paul.
+Les is quoted as saying about Roger, “This guy plays some great blues!”

-The first CD, “Hurricane Blues”, released in 1994 on Hottrax Records, has received airplay on well over 100 stations across the U.S., and is being distributed nationally.
-The second Hottrax project, “Live From The Eye Of The Storm”, was released in 1996, and enjoyed the same, if not better response than “Hurricane Blues”.
-In addition to playing between 250 and 300 nights a year, Roger also produced and hosted his own syndicated radio show on nearly 10 stations around the country.
+The first CD, “Hurricane Blues”, released in 1994 on Hottrax Records, received, and still is after 25 years, receiving airplay on well over 100 stations across the U.S and globally.
+The second Hottrax project, “Live From The Eye Of The Storm”, was released in 1996, and is enjoying the same, if not better response than “Hurricane Blues”.
+In addition to having played between 250 and 300 nights a year for many years, Roger still produces and hosts his own syndicated radio show and podcast.
+Virtual online performances are now the norm for adapting to the current conditions beginning in 2020.

 In 1997, Roger decided that it was time to step to the next level.
 At the advice of his distributor, he decided to form his own record company, Bluestorm Records.
 This venture gave rise to the third CD, “The Business of The Blues”.
 The title track was written about the daily challenges of daily life on the road.
 Also featured on this CD are 5 acoustic tunes, which started to establish Roger’s acoustic work, which has become a separate entity, and occasional combination with his electric sound.
 The fourth CD is called “Live At The Stanhope House”, recorded at that legendary blues club in New Jersey.
 A fifth effort, all solo acoustic, “Pastime” has received critical acclaim, and the sixth CD called “The Ohio Connection” was released in late April, 2004.
-Since then, there have been more than 10 CD’s and download singles released.
+Since then, there have been more than 25 CD’s and download singles released.
+Be sure to visit both www.HurricaneWIlson.com and www.BluestormRecords.com